pycom/pycom-documentation/content/tutorials/networks/lora/lorawan-nano-gateway.md

 The `Gateway` should now be configured.
 Next, one or more nodes can now be configured to use the nano-gateway and TTN applications may be built.

-## Nano-gateway node
+### Nano-gateway node

 As the gateway only supports a single channel, we need to setup our nodes to only send packets over that channel.
-We can either use the OTAA activation, or ABP activation, but we'll have to setup the correct channel.
+The node can either use OTAA or ABP, but we'll have to setup the correct channel.
 Use the following example to setup the correct channels for EU868.
 This can be modified for use in 915MHz regions as well:

 ```python